The 30th anniversary of Trade is upon us. The Mother…

 Hunt for happiness

-Yes, I’m aware that Prozac may have contributed to a few suicides.
-Doctors have been guilty of dishing them out a little to readily and perhaps this practice stems from diminished resources.
-All I know is that Prozac may have saved my life.
-Oh, and my understanding of depression was useless, patronising and hypothetical until I’d actually suffered it.
+I’m aware that SSRIs have sparked suicides.
+Doctors have been guilty of dishing them out a little to readily and this stems from diminished resources.